AreebaSaeed17/FOCP-Drone_Simulation/README.md

 # - Description of how random environmental factors are simulated :
 Environmental factors (weather, obstacles, battery level, battery drain, and malfunction) are randomized using  to simulate real-world unpredictability.
 # Execution Instructions :
+# AI Tool Reflection :
+We have utilised the help of AI specifically Chat GPT for two things in our program:
+1. Function for delay timer : We have added the delay timer function with the help of AI.
+When encountred with the task, we tried several times before resorting to the help of AI.
+With the help of Chat GPT, we learned how to simulate real-time pauses in program execution using system-level functionality.
+Working with AI to implement this taught us how to use platform-specific libraries like windows.h to access built-in functions such as Sleep() and how to modularize functionality by creating reusable delay logic instead of repeating code.
+2. Performance Score Formula : With the help of Chat GPT, we developed a formula for performance score to evaluate the performance of our drone in order to see how effectively and reliably it operates under various conditions and determine mission success.
+We learned how to turn real-world behavior into measurable logic and use AI to design, refine, and implement a scoring system efficiently.